Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 Tsumago

-In Tsumago, it is worth visiting the Nagisomachi Museum, which consists of three parts: Waki Honjin Okuya (dating from 1877), Tsumago-juku Honjin and the historical archive.
+In Tsumago, it’s worth visiting the Nagisomachi Museum, which is made up of three parts: Waki Honjin Okuya (dating from 1877), Tsumago-juku Honjin, and the historical archive.

-The Tsumago-juku Honjin is a life-size replica of the accommodations intended for daimyos, the feudal lords who governed a region when they traveled the Nakasendo Road.
+The Tsumago-juku Honjin is a full-scale reconstruction of the lodging used by daimyos, the feudal lords, when they traveled along the Nakasendo Road.

 .